 The thermal sensors within these advanced cameras, technically known as microbolometers, have received notable updates in recent years.
 Today's options do not require the exotic cooling materials used in the past, making them much more affordable.

 Diagram of a thermal sensor (microbolometer)

-Reading thermal images
+Reading and processing thermal images